greenpeace/gpea-npm-en-uploader/README.md

 # gpea-npm-en-uploader

 As webbie in TW and HK, we build the donation page or petition page on the Engaging Network all the time.
-While we building and testing, we have to manually upload all our files to FTP and update the template HTML on the Engaging Network.
-It's realy annoying to doing these steps.
+While we are building and testing, we have to manually upload all our files to FTP and update the template HTML on the Engaging Network.
+It isn't enjoyable to do these steps.

-So I build this tools, it helps you deploy your code happyily and confently.
+So I build this tools, it helps you deploy your code happily and confidently.
 The main feature is:

 1. Upload all the `build` folder to FTP or SFTP.
 2. Automatically update the HTML on the EN.

     * Extract the header and footer from `build/index.html`.
     * Patch the `v=12345` with version code over all the `index.html` file.
     * Update the header and footer part of the target en page.

-3. Automatically update the `email.html` as Tahnk you email.
+3. Automatically update the `email.html` as Thank you email.

 ## Installation

 #### Install lftp

-This script use `lftp` to upload.
+This script uses `lftp` to upload.
 You have to install it.
 (If you ask me why don't you use node version, the answer is all the `ssh2` based solution doesn't fit TW sftp.
 It just doesn't work!)

 Windows (Chocolatey)